HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 	- The modal must render centrally on top of the current screen, ensuring clear visibility and focus.

 - **Functionality**:
-	- [Suggestion] Include a message warning the user about the operation risks, like "You may at risk signing dapp transaction requests, reject if it is unexpected or you can't understand the transaction details."
+	- [Suggestion] Include a message warning users about the operation risks, like "You may at risk signing dapp transaction requests, reject if it is unexpected or you can't understand the transaction details."
     - [Suggestion] Include a "Read more" link that link to a document explaining the operation risks with more details.
 	- Include detailed transaction information for user review:
 		- *Blueprint ID*, *Blueprint Method*, *Caller*, *Nano Contract ID* (if applicable), *Action List*, and *Argument List*.